Understanding how to write blog posts faster is key to maximizing a business’s growth and success.

 I bet you will agree with me — when we can spread out our wings to write, we can write better and faster.

 Clear your space up a bit, but keep the computer.
 Just a tip.

 For those of you that simply cannot keep track of time, like me, this one will help a lot.

 Get yourself a little timer or use your phone to break out the times you will need to concentrate fully.

 Having a timer can keep you hyper-focused on what you doing.
 It’s along the same lines as those that work on deadlines.

 If you feel that having a countdown will help you pump out content faster, by all means, do it.
 It’s been one of my best productivity tips as a writer!

 Tip #20 – Have Multiple Screens

-We know we mentioned to clear your workspace, but that does not include computers.
-Having multiple monitors will allow for greater space to write.
+I’ve mentioned clearing your workspace, but that does not include computers.
+Having multiple monitors can allow for greater space to write.